Civil and Criminal Law Externships

 Each program has a faculty-taught course component in which the student concurrently enrolls with the externship units.
 Through these classes, students examine legal and professional issues that arise in their fieldwork, and receive an introduction to litigation preparation in anticipation of their postgraduate position.
 Participants are required to attend all corresponding classes, submit evaluations and weekly timesheets, and complete other assignments.

 Full-time (10, 11, 12 or 13 units), half-time (6, 7, 8, or 9 units), and part-time (2 (summer session only), 3, 4, or 5 units) externships are permitted for work performed at law firms, corporate legal departments, public interest or legal services offices, or the legal departments of government agencies or offices.
 Please note that during the summer session, only the 2 (summer session only) 3, 4 and 5 unit options are available.

 Minimum GPA and other academic policy requirements apply in order for your externship to be approved for academic credit.
-Please review the FAQ for Students and Student Application Packet located under Resources to determine your eligibility to participate.
-A list of pre-approved employers is included in the Packet and also available as a separate document under Resources.
 If your desired employer is not on the list, please forward the employer the Information for New Employers Packet.
 As part of your Externship Application, the employer must complete the Request for Approval of New Agency form, which is included in the Student Application Packet.

 Supervisors and Employers